Townhouses vs. Apartments: What's the Difference?

 The best time to rent an apartment depends on your needs and preferences.
 If you are searching for an affordable unit, it’s best to start your search during December and January.
 During these winter months, when moving rates are down, rent rates are at their lowest.

-Either way, when you're ready to find your new home, just turn to Apartment List.
-Start our quiz to see what's out there!
+Either way, when you're ready to find your new home, we can help find your next apartment.
+Start our personalized quiz and save yourself 50 hours of searching.

 Share this Article